-Russian soprano Irina Lungu makes her Royal Opera debut in the 2013/14 Season, singing Musetta (La bohème).
+Russian soprano Irina Lungu made her Royal Opera debut in 2014 as Musetta (La bohème).

-Lungu has won many prizes including the Maria Callas Grand Prix and the Belvedere Competition, Vienna.
+Lungu's many prizes include the Maria Callas Grand Prix and third prize at the Belvedere Competition, Vienna.
 She represented Moldova in the 2005 Cardiff Singer of the World Competition.

 Vittorio Grigolo as Rodolfo, Angela Gheorghiu as Mimì and Irina Lungu as Musetta in La bohème, The Royal Opera © ROH / Catherine Ashmore 2014